osisoft/PI-Adapter/V1/Configuration/System components configuration.md

 ### Delete a component

-Complete the following to delete an exising component:
+Complete the following to delete an existing component:

 1. Start any tool capable of making HTTP requests.
 2. Execute a DELETE command to the following endpoint:`http://localhost:5595/api/v1/configuration/system/components/{ComponentId_To_Delete}/`